Dr Amit Nagpal

 Step 4: Complete the Proficiency Self-Assessment Test

 After registering in the databank, you must pass the online proficiency self-assessment test conducted by the Indian Institute of Corporate Affairs (IICA).
+This test evaluates your understanding of company law, securities law, basic accountancy, and related subjects, which are essential for effective business storytelling and personal branding.
+If you seek to enhance these skills, consider working with a storytelling coach to further develop your expertise.

 Step 5: Personal Branding